 The Circular contains further particulars of matters to be considered at the Meeting.
 The Meeting will also consider any permitted amendment to or variations of any matter identified in this Notice and transact such other business as may properly come before the Meeting or any adjournment thereof.
-Copies of the audited financial statements for the year ended December 31, 2021, report of the auditor and related management discussion and analysis, as well as the Annual Information Form will be made available at the Meeting and are available on SEDAR at www.sedar.com.
+Copies of the audited financial statements for the year ended December 31, 2022, report of the auditor and related management discussion and analysis, as well as the annual information form for the year ended December 31, 2022, will be made available at the Meeting and are available on SEDAR at www.sedar.com.

 You are receiving this Notice because Pan American has elected to use the notice-and-access model as such provisions are set out under National Instrument 51-102 - Continuous Disclosure Obligations and National Instrument 54-101 - Communication with Beneficial Owners of Securities of a Reporting Issuer (the "Notice-and-Access Provisions") for the delivery of meeting materials relating to this Meeting.
 Notice-and-Access Provisions are a set of rules developed by the Canadian Securities Administrators that allow a company to reduce the volume of materials to be physically mailed to shareholders by posting the Circular and any additional annual meeting materials (the "Proxy Materials") online.
-Under the Notice-and-Access Provisions, instead of receiving paper copies of the Circular, shareholders will receive this Notice and a form of proxy.
-In the case of beneficial (non-registered) shareholders, they will receive this Notice and a VIF.
-The form of proxy/VIF enables shareholders to vote.
-Before voting, shareholders are reminded to review the Circular online by logging onto the website access page provided and following the instructions set out below.
+Under the Notice-and-Access Provisions, instead of receiving paper copies of the Circular, Shareholders will receive this Notice and a proxy.
+In the case of beneficial (non-registered) Shareholders, they will receive this Notice and a VIF.
+The proxy/VIF enables Shareholders to vote.
+Before voting, Shareholders are reminded to review the Circular online by logging onto the website access page provided and following the instructions set out below.
 Shareholders may also choose to receive a printed copy of the Circular by following the procedures set out below.